Journal

 After achieving several writing goals including completing a memoir, Elizabeth Jannuzzi pushes imposter syndrome aside and relishes in a newfound confidence.

-By Elizabeth Jannuzzi
+Elizabeth Jannuzzi

 May 04, 2023